Uploading Results to Benchling through the API

 The following example creates results in a demo environment.

-There are 4 primary ways to create runs via the API:
+There are 4 primary ways to create results via the API:

 1. Create results